-Piezo-electric transducers are based on the principle of the piezoelectric effect.
-The word piezo means stress or force.
+As we have discussed that these transducers operate on the principle of the piezoelectric effect and here the word piezo means stress or force.
 The higher the force, higher will be the voltage at the output.
 The electric potential can be easily measured by voltage measuring devices.

 Piezo-electric materials possess the property of piezoelectricity.
 Due to this property, the potential appears across the surface of a crystal of piezo-electric material if the dimensions of crystals are changed.